Skip to main content

 Homeless Engagement and Response Team (HEART)

-HEART runs L.A.
-Homeless Court, a criminal record clearing program for people who are either experiencing homelessness or are at risk of experiencing homelessness.
+HEART administers the Los Angeles County Homeless Court, a criminal record clearing program for people who are either experiencing homelessness or are at risk of experiencing homelessness.
 HEART helps participants resolve L.A.
-County infraction tickets for minor violations, such as jaywalking, having an open container, or having expired car registration tags (but not parking citations).
+County infraction citations for minor violations, such as jaywalking, having an open container, or having expired car registration tags (but not parking citations).
 These tickets are wiped clean in exchange for service engagement with resources or service providers that offer housing, public benefits enrollment, drug treatment, medical care, or job training.
 By eliminating the collateral consequences of the unpaid fines and fees from these infraction tickets, HEART helps remove barriers to housing, transportation and employment faced by program participants.

-HEART is funded with a Measure H grant from the LA County Board of Supervisors and enrolls approximately 1,000 participants each year - oftentimes resolving multiple infraction tickets for each participant.
+HEART is funded with a Measure H grant from the LA County Board of Supervisors and enrolls over 1,200 participants each year - oftentimes resolving multiple infraction citations for each participant.
 HEART meets its participants at several in-person community events each month.
-Also, service providers can sign-up participants by email, phone - 213-978-1937, or by going to the HEART website.
+The calendar of events can be found on the HEART website.
+Approved service providers can also sign-up participants by email or by phone - 213-978-1937.

 For people experiencing homelessness needing help with L.A.
 City parking citations, visit LADOT's Community Assistance Parking Program.